Syrian Turkmen Brigades: History

-In November 2015, Syrian Turkmen Brigades and al-Nusra Front fighters were engaged in heavy fighting against the Syrian government forces supported by the Shiite militias and the Russian Air Force.
+In November 2015, Syrian Turkmen Brigades and al-Nusra Front fighters were engaged in heavy fighting in the Bayırbucak region against the Syrian government forces supported by the Hezbollah militia and the Russian Air Force.
 Turkmen forces have been the target of heavy Russian bombing in 2015, with reported civilian casualties which have been interpreted as a Russian effort aiming to change the ethnic dynamics of the region.

-On 24 November 2015 a Russian Su-24 fighter was shot down by Turkish forces for allegedly violating Turkish airspace, near the Syrian border.
+On 24 November 2015, a Russian Su-24 fighter was shot down by Turkish forces for allegedly violating Turkish airspace, near the Syrian border.
 The aircraft crashed on Syrian land.
 The two pilots ejected and were shot at in the air while using their parachutes by the Syrian Turkmen Brigades.

 Military structure and groups

 Aleppo

 The Sultan Murad Division was formed in early 2013 and mainly operates in the Aleppo Governorate.
 Its groups includes: Mehmed the Conqueror Brigade, Sultan Murad Brigade, Martyr Zaki Turkmani Brigade, Ashbal Akida Brigade, Hamza and Abbas Brigade, Ahli Sunnah and Community Brigade, Yarmouk Regiment, 1st Regiment and the Turkmen Martyrs Brigade.
 Another predominantly Turkmen rebel militia in Aleppo Governorate is the Muntasir Billah Brigade.